radha-joshi/til/git-notes.md

 GIT is a popular version control system that records the changes made to our code over time in a special database called repository.

+# to create an ssh key

+settings > ssh and gpg keys > guide to :connecting to github using ssh keys" > scroll till "adding a new ssh key to ssh-agent" > generating a new ssh key and adding it to ssh agent > copy paste the text (not legacy system) to git bash >

 # to access til repository

 ```bash